Perzivall/Flutter-Development-Environment-using-Android-Computing/README.md

    ```
     adb tcpip 5555
    ```
-   > Then check your IP Address in Android Settings > Wifi , And in your VSCode terminal, type
+   > In your VSCode Web terminal, type
    ```
-   adb connect IP_ADDRESS:5555
+   adb connect localhost:5555
    ```

    > For connect your smartphone in VSCode enviroment, use always this adb connect command